jeiel2013/jeiel2013/README.md

 - 🖥️  You can see my portfolio at [official website](https://jeieldev.vercel.app)
 - 📫 How to reach me: **contatojeiel2013@gmail.com**.
 - 🚀  I'm currently looking for a job (Based in Consolidation of Labor Laws on Brazil)
-- 🧠  I'm learning about JavaScript, Java, C# & MySQL.
+- 🧠  I'm learning about JavaScript, Dart & MySQL.
 <!-- - 🧠  I'm learning about TypeScript, JavaScript, Node.JS, Python, C# & MySQL.-->

 <br>